 The Legislative Committee will follow all National, State and Local legislative issues, and inform the Conference on such that may affect PHA operations.

 The Nominating Committee shall have the responsibility of meeting on an annual basis to perform the function of nominating officers for the Conference.
 The Nominating Committee shall consist of five (5) members representing all members interests, and shall be elected by the Board of Director’s at the May meeting.
 A Chairperson shall be elected by the committee at this time.
 (SEE SECTION 5).

 The Training and Conference Committee will be responsible for the following activities: Spring and Fall Conference; any Training e.g., Maintenance, Management, Section 8 and Financial.
 The Training and Conference Committee shall consist of not less than six (6) members.
 At the first meeting of each calendar year the committee shall present to the membership a plan for the year.
 This committee shall determine the types of conferences and training sessions in accordance with these By-Laws and the needs of the membership.
-The committee shall determine and arrange for facilities, exhibits and other planning as necessary to provide training for Metropolitan Housing Authority employees.
+The committee shall determine and arrange for facilities, exhibits and other planning as necessary to provide training.
 The Committee may delegate the programming of such conferences and seminars to one or more other members or staff and shall provide assistance and direction to these persons.